hupratt/chirpy/_posts/2025-07-13-Comptia-Network-N10-008.md

 ## Redundancy

-you can have a virtual ip address that acts as a load balancer for your gateway.
+You can have a virtual ip address that acts as a load balancer for your gateway.
 Your windows client thinks he's talking to one server but it's actually a load balancer.
 This can be achieved with FHRP First Hop Redundancy Protocol or VRRP (virtual router protocol)

 ## Security